mwambajoakim/AirBnB_clone/README.md

   - The different classes - These are objects that will be used to create for xample the place, the type of house and so on.
   - `unittests` - These will ensure everything is working as it should.

-## The Command Interpreter
+## The Console
-- Also known as the console, will be like a shell which I use to create, update, delete instances of objects.
+- This will be like a shell which I use to create, update, delete instances of objects.

 - Made a console using the class `cmd`.
   - Defined the `EOF` command which will help the user quit the console when it detects end of file